-This story has been retimed following the news of Elite Dangerous being made available for free.
+This story has been retimed following the news of Elite Dangerous’s Odyssey expansion, which is out today on PC.

 Try as we might, we find it almost impossible to stop staring into the void of humanity’s many, many mistakes and/or our latest gas bill to consider the possibilities of not only our planet, but the solar system and galaxy around it.

 This is a deeply powerful reality that we somehow take for granted.
 Every astronaut that has ever ventured into Earth’s low orbit or the surface of the Moon has returned to say the exact same thing: Nothing else matters when you’re up there.
 When you looking at our tiny blue planet from above, all basic human concerns evaporate.
 Some of them for good.

 Imagine what this does to a person: in a shocking instant, you completely reset your internal earthly compass and wash away a slew of things you thought you needed to worry about.
 In return, you are suddenly overwhelmed with the monumental size of the universe.
 That is, if we’re being honest here, probably not an even trade.
 To realise that we’re all simply floating on a big wet rock in a vast expanse of nothingness is a shattering thought that can’t be matched.

 It’s an absolute misfortune of modern technology that very few of us will have this stunning experience in our lifetimes.
 Aside from Richard Branson, Elon Musk and other obscenely rich white dudes, the only people that continue to shake off their planet-based worries will be trained astronauts.
 And in this day and age, the number of kids wishing to chase this dream doesn’t seem to be all that large.

 But not all hope is lost.
 We can still try our best to wrap our minds around the cosmos without ever actually being physically there.